guspih/post-hoc-image-perturbation/README.md

 Calling `python experiment.py --help` returns instructions for how to run experiments.

-The showcases and experiments are currently optimized to work on a fairly high-end computer, and may need to be altered to work on other devices, especially those with small RAM and VRAM.
+The showcases and experiments are currently optimized to work on a fairly high-end computer and may need to be altered to work on other devices, especially those with small RAM and VRAM.
 In the future, this will be addressed.

 ## Citation

-The experiments in this repository has been used in the work [Smooth-edged Perturbations Improve Perturbation-based Image Explanations](https://arxiv.org/abs/2409.04116).
+The experiments in this repository have been used in the work [Segmentation and Smoothing Affect Explanation Quality More Than the Choice of Perturbation-based XAI Method for Image Explanations](https://arxiv.org/abs/2409.04116).
-If you use this repository in you research, please cite that work.
+If you use this repository in your research, please cite that work.
 The BibTex entry for the work can be found below:

 ```bash